 Looking after our environment

-In partnership with Heriot-Watt University, RBGE is creating a rain garden on the Birch Lawn to reduce the impact of heavy rain.
+In partnership with Heriot-Watt University, RBGE has created a rain garden on the Birch Lawn to reduce the impact of heavy rain.

 The Experimental Garden is located in an area of the Edinburgh Garden which has long been dedicated to the cultivation of native Scottish species.
 It uses native Scottish species to showcase the principles of evolution to visitors.
 Researchers from RBGE and University of Edinburgh are investigating the genetics and breeding behaviour of many of the plants growing there to discover more about how they have evolved.